pousse-cafe/pousse-cafe.github.io/documentation.md

 ### Module

-A Module is defined by the components with their class in a base package or any of its sub-packages.
-Therefore, a Module is documented by base package's `package-info.java`.
+A Module is defined by interfaces or classes extending or implementing `poussecafe.domain.Module`.

-`@module` tag defines the name of the Module.
+The name of the Module is the name of Module's class.

 The javadoc comment's body is used as the description of the Module.
 HTML tags may be used for formatting.

 `@short` tag defines the short (i.e. one sentence) description of the Module.
 The short description is used in the Ubiquitous Language section of the documentation.

-Example of `package-info.java` for package `mymodel`:
+Example:

     /**
-     * A long description for MyModel.
+     * <p>Formatted description of a <em>Module</em>.</p>
      *
-     * @module MyModel
-     * @short Short description for MyModel.
+     * @short Short description of the Module.
      */
-    package mymodel;

-### Aggregates
+### Module Components

-Each Aggregate is described in the javadoc comment on its Aggregate Root class (i.e. a class extending `AggregateRoot`).
+Each Module Component (Aggregate, Entity, Value Object, Service and Domain Process) is described in the javadoc comment on its class (i.e. a class extending respectively `AggregateRoot`, `Entity`, `ValueObject`, `Service` or `Process`).

-The name of the Aggregate is the name of Aggregate Root's class.
+The name of the component is the name of the class.

-The description of the Aggregate is given by javadoc comment's body.
+The description of the component is given by javadoc comment's body.
 HTML tags may be used for formatting.

-`@short` tag defines the short (i.e. one sentence) description of the Aggregate.
+`@short` tag defines the short (i.e. one sentence) description of the component.
 The short description is used in the Ubiquitous Language section of the documentation.

 Example: